dgroomes/jdk-playground/compiler-plugin/README.md

 * [x] DONE Implement.
 (Use GPT-4)
 * [x] DONE Fix up javac options.
 I always get so turned around with the classpath, and now doubly so because with a plugin there is a "processor" classpath and the service loader framework is involved.
-* [ ] Print the line number and source file name instead of whatever number is being printed now.
+* [x] DONE Print the line number and source file name instead of whatever number is being printed now.
+* [ ] How can I attach a debugger to the `javac` process?
+This might go beyond the scope of the subproject.
+I'm partially interested in calling the Java compiler from the "Tools Provider" too and in that case I would definitely want to attach the debugger.

 ## Reference